lilyhanhub/kickstarter-analysis/README.md

   * The row lables were changed to display the months of the year, and the campaign outcomes were sorted in descending order.
   * Lastly, a line with markers chart was inserted showing the number of successful, failed, aor canceled projects by months, with a title "Theater
     Outcomes based on Launch Date".
+  * Challenges:
+   * Splitting the original Kickstarter worksheet "Category and Subcategory" column into two distinct columns "Parent Category" and "Subcategory" because Theater is the parent category area relevant for Louice's campaign prject.
+In order to accomplish the task, I learned to use the "Convert
+     Text to Columns Wizard" under the Data tab to break down the data into two categories.
     For more information, See [the line with markers chart visualizing the relationship between outcomes and launch month.](/Theater_Outcomes_vs_Launch.png)

 * Deliverable 2: Outcomes Based on Goals Chart
   * A new worksheet was created and labled "Outcomes Based on Goals", with eight columns: Goal, Number Successful, Number Failed, Number Canceled, Total
     Projects, Percentage Successful, Percentage Failed, Percentage Canceled.
   * In the "Goal" column, twelve dollar-amount ranges from less than $1,000 to over $50,000 with a $5,000 increment were grouped.
-  * Then the "Number Successful", "Number Failed", and "Number Canceled" columns were populated by using COUNTIFS() funcations, with filters on the
+  * Then the "Number Successful", "Number Failed", and "Number Canceled" columns were populated by using the COUNTIFS() funcations, with filters on the
     Kickstarter worksheet "outcome" column, on the "goal" amount colunmn using the range groups, and on the "Subcategory" column using "plays" as the criteria.
   * The "Total Projects" column was populated by using the SUM() function, and the percentage of successful, failed, and canceled projects for each row